NOC-OI/shell-extras/_episodes/09-awk.md

 $ awk '{print $0}' example.txt
 ~~~

-This command has the same output of "cat": it prints each line from the example.txt
+This command has the same output as `cat`: it prints each line from the example.txt
 file.

 The structure of the instruction is the following: